sayan112/RoadToFullTimeServiceBased/WebDevelopmentQuestions/Question&Answers.md

    - Callback functions are functions passed as arguments to another function, which are executed later, often after an asynchronous operation completes.
 Example: handling the result of a `setTimeout` function.

-8. **What is the DOM (Document Object Model)?**

-   - The DOM is a programming interface for web documents.
-It represents the structure of an HTML document as a tree of objects that can be manipulated using JavaScript.

 9. **What is an event in JavaScript?**
    -Events in JavaScript are actions taken by the user or the browser that trigger JavaScript code.
 For example, when a user clicks a button, the browser sends an event to the JavaScript code that is associated with that button.
 The JavaScript code can then respond to the event by performing an action, such as changing the color of the button or displaying a message.